 Under each arrangement, a liquidator will be appointed to take control of the company, oversee the winding up process, and use your company’s assets to pay off any debts that it owes.

 1. Apply to have your company stuck off the register

-This is the easiest and most cost-effective way to close down a company.
+This is the easiest and most cost-effective way to close a limited company.
 To be eligible to have your company struck off the register, the business must not:

 - have traded or disposed of (sold) any stock within the past 3 months

 - have changed its name in the past 3 months

 - be threatened with liquidation

 - have any agreement in place with its creditors, such as a Company Voluntary Arrangement